ad944/esaas-hagperson-heroku/docs/part_4_cucumber.md

 The create-new-game code in the Sinatra app should do the following:

-* Call the WordGuesserGame class method `get_random_word`
+* Call the HangPersonGame class method `get_random_word`
-* Create a new instance of WordGuesserGame using that word
+* Create a new instance of HangPersonGame using that word
 * Redirect the browser to the `show` action

 View how these steps are actualized in the app.rb file under the `post /create do` route.